 The application fee for your license is $175.
 There are a number of additional fees you may have to pay, depending on the type of license you are obtaining.

-There is the $300 New Motor Vehicles Board fee, which applies to new dealers and there are also fees for dealer plates but their exact amount will depend on the amount of plates.
-There are also fees for additional branch locations but these, too, depend on your particular case.
+There is the $300 New Motor Vehicles Board fee, which applies to new dealers and there are also fees for dealer plates but their exact amount will depend on the number of plates.
+There are also fees for additional branch locations but these, too, are dependent on your particular case.

 Step #5: Submitting Your Application

 Once you pay your fees, get bonded, and submit your application, the DMV may take up to 120 days to review your application and contact you about the result.
 During this time, the department will most likely perform site inspections to check whether you comply with all licensing requirements.

 Bryant Surety Bonds is able to underwrite auto dealer bonds in California and can help you get bonded!
 We also have a bad credit program for applicants who have less-than-perfect credit and all our rates, both standard market and bad credit ones, are among the lowest in the state.

 Give us a call at (866) 450-3412 or contact us through our website if you would like to know more.
 We will be happy to help you out and respond to any questions you may have about California auto dealer bonds!